Pierre Eugene du Simitiere: Acknowledgement by the Founding Fathers of the United States

-"This Mr. du Simitière is a very curious Man.
+This Mr. Du simitiere is a very curious Man.
 He has begun a Collection of Materials for an History of this Revolution.
 He begins with the first Advices of the Tea Ships.
-He cuts out of the Newspapers, every Scrap of Intelligence, and every Piece of Speculation, and pastes it upon clean Paper, arranging them under the Head of the State to which they belong and intends to bind them up in Volumes.
-He has a List of every Speculation and Pamphlet concerning Independence, and another of those concerning Forms of Government."
+He cutts out of the Newspapers, every Scrap of Intelligence, and every Piece of Speculation, and pastes it upon clean Paper, arranging them under the Head of the State to which they belong and intends to bind them up in Volumes.
+He has a List of every Speculation and Pamphlet concerning Independence, and another of those concerning Forms of Government.